Mesabloo/coqide.kak/README.md

 However, most of it should be at last a little bit documented.

 Here are some erroneous or incomplete features:
-- Add ranges instead of modifying a global range
+- Add ranges instead of modifying a global range.
 - Put different colors (e.g. orange) for ranges with given up goals (e.g. after applying the `admit` tactic).
 - Sending two `next` commands simultaneously (the second needs to be sent before the first one is processed) creates inconsistent state IDs.
   A workaround is simply to go back 2-3 states and retry processing.